 Turkey poults can be fragile for the first couple of weeks.
 They move slower than chicks and ducklings and are not aggressive.
 When the turkey poults get older, they may prefer roosting outdoors, but they do need a much larger space indoors when the weather calls for it.
 Be sure to double-check your coop space and requirements, they will need some different materials, like lower nesting boxes and heavy-duty roosting areas.
 Poults do have different food requirements than ducks and chicks.
 They do the best on game bird feed or turkey starter with protein around 27%.

 Blackhead is a disease that can affect both chickens and turkeys.
-For chickens, they usually do not show symptoms and can lead normal, healthy lives, while carrying the disease.
+For chickens, usually do not show symptoms and can lead normal, healthy lives, while carrying the disease.
 Blackhead in turkeys, however, can be deadly, especially to young poults.
 It’s important to know where your birds came from and brood them separately.
 Turkeys are frail birds, especially when they are young.

 This disease is caused by Histomonas meleagridis, which is a protozoan that resides in a parasitic cecal worm egg.
 This worm is passed through the infected bird via fecal matter and then eaten by another bird directly from the feces or through other means, such as an earthworm that has eaten the worm egg.
 It is a vicious cycle that is very difficult to put a stop to once it has started.
 This protozoan can survive in the ground for approximately three years when the conditions are right.
 The only way to get rid of the disease is to remove the poultry and wait 3 years before bringing in any new birds.

 Some symptoms of blackhead in chickens is a drop in egg production and weight loss, in rare cases, they may pass away.
 Symptoms for poults are weight loss, drooping wings, lethargy, and they often do not survive.

-All of this may sound a little daunting, but not mixing species in a brooder is a safe practices that will become second nature!
+All of this may sound a little daunting, but not mixing species in a brooder is a safe practice that will become second nature!

 Related Posts You Might Like